-In this paper we introduced a variant of the Ising model in which permutations and permutation statistics play a leading role.
-While the 2-permaspin model corresponds exactly to the classical Ising model, we explored the next non-trivial case on the cycle graph, the graph that the Ising model was first considered upon.
-We have seen that the calculations involved in the derivations of the partition function and free energy are challenging and non-trivial.
-By restricting the permaspins to two restricted sets we were able to give exact expressions for the partition function and free energy for the 3-permaspin model on the cycle graph.
-Unfortunately, we were not able to do this for the general 3-permaspin model on the cycle graph but our analysis (Conjecture~\ref{conjecturefive}) was able to indicate which of the eigenvalues will govern the asymptotic behaviour in that case.
-We were also able to see the approximate nature of the free energy at low temperatures (Comments~\ref{commentsix} and \ref{commentseven}) and provide (in Theorem~\ref{meanfieldsum}) a sum for the mean-field partition function.
+This paper introduced a variant of the Ising model in which permutations and permutation statistics play a leading role.
+This was motivated by a complexity measure for declarative systems.
+While the 2-permaspin model corresponds exactly to the classical Ising model, we explored the next non-trivial case, the 1D 3-permaspin model.
+For the 1D 3-permaspin model in the absence of an external field, we were able to give exact expressions for the partition function and free energy based on the generating function of the $\cddes$ statistic, and were also able to give an expression for the free energy for the case when there are a large number of allowed spins.

+We saw that the calculations involved in the derivations of the partition function and free energy for the 1D 3-permaspin model in an external field were challenging and non-trivial.
+Experimental evidence was used to provide several results for this case in relation to the free energy.
+We also considered a mean-field version of the model and saw that the partition function the 1D 3-permaspin case could be neatly written as a certain trinomial sum.
+The no-external-field case admitted a particularly nice form in terms of an exponential generating function.

 In our discussion in Section 2, we noted that the {\it{number of inversions}} permutation statistic could be another natural choice to replace $\cddes$ in the calculation of the free energy.
-The reason for this is that the $\inv$ statistic satisfies the symmetry property given in equation~(\ref{statsym}) without modification.
-In order to consider the 1D 3-permaspin model using the $\inv$ statistic in place of $\cddes$, one will find the transition matrix is now:
+The reason is that the $\inv$ statistic satisfies the symmetry property given in Equation~\ref{statsym} without modification.
+In order to consider the 1D 3-permaspin model using the $\inv$ statistic in place of $\cddes$, the transition matrix is: